 Sometimes, your current computer is fine but the built-in hard drive is too small or too slow.
 If you have the know-how and a few tools (or the help of a Geek Squad® Agent), the casing of most desktops and many laptops can be opened up to replace the internal hard drive with a larger or faster model to keep your computer going strong.
 If you find yourself running out of space, adding a larger or even secondary storage HDD to your system, or an External Hard Drive are great ways to expand your computers storage capacity.

 The benefits of SSDs over HDDs are numerous, with the main one being speed.
 Because SSDs have no moving parts, they’re not only far more reliable than HDDs but are also many times faster.
 This drastic increase in performance impacts nearly every aspect a system; making everything feel more responsive, allowing programs to open and load more quickly, and resulting in your computer turning on and off in a matter of seconds.

 If you were an 80's/90’s kid like me, you probably grew up with dial-up Internet.
 Remember the first time you experienced Cable or DSL Internet then tried to go back and use the Internet over dial-up again?
 That is what having an SSD in your system feels like.

-Due to the way they are designed and made, a few laptops and AIO’s are not be able to have their RAM upgraded, including virtually all modern Apple Devices, and some exceptionally thin and light windows laptops.
-Tablets on the other hand can almost never have their RAM upgraded.
+Due to the way they are designed and made, a few laptops and AIO’s may not be able to have their RAM upgraded, including virtually all modern Apple Devices, and some exceptionally thin and light Windows laptops.
+Tablets, on the other hand, can almost never have their RAM upgraded.

 Upgrading your computers RAM is one of the cheapest, and easiest upgrades you can make, and is one of the first pieces of hardware to consider when upgrading an older system.
 If you find that your computer slows down significantly when you’re attempting to use multiple programs, upgrading your RAM may be the answer to your problem.